-Inside the mud lined cell, the red mason bee larvae eats the pollen that was left by its mother, and then spins a cocoon around themselves.
-The cocoon provides the bee larvae with a thermal layer of extra protection against the winter cold, and enables the larvae to make the transformation from larvae to bee safely inside their cocoon, within their cell.
+Inside the mud lined cell, the red mason bee larvae eats the pollen that was left by its mother.
+With its supply of pollen for nourishment, the bee larvae grows and develops; then, when it has reached full size, the bee larvae spins a cocoon around themselves.
+The cocoon provides the bee larvae with a thermal layer of extra protection against the winter cold, and enables the larvae to make the transformation from larvae to bee, safely inside their cocoon, within their cell.
 They spend winter fully formed as bees, within the protection of their cocoons, before emerging as adults in March, when the life cycle begins again.

-In March, the male bees hatch first.
+In March, the male red mason bees hatch first.
 The male bees build up their energy, feeding on the pollen and nectar of nearby flowers.
-The male bees remain close by, so they can wait at the nest entrances and within the locality of the nest site, to ensure they’re ready as soon as the female bees emerge.
-The male bees look for the first opportunity to mate with the females.
-The times of the bee’s emergence vary, the males can wait for around two weeks for the females to exit their cells, or they may emerge together.
+The male bees search for red mason bee nest sites; they wait at the nest entrances to ensure they’re ready as soon as the female bees emerge.
+The male bees actively look for the first opportunity to mate with the females.
+The times of the bee’s emergence vary; the males can wait for around two weeks for the females to exit their cells.

 Red mason bees, and the other species of bee that would find the Green & Blue Bee Bricks and Bee Blocks to be a suitable nest site, are usually referred to as solitary bees.
 These bees create their nests as individuals, with the female bee selecting the site, creating the cells, and collecting the mud and pollen for the young bees alone.
-Yet it is true that these bees will usually choose adjoining or adjacent nest sites to other red mason bees, or species of solitary bee, they will often nest close together in neighbouring bricks, bamboo or plant stems.
+Yet it is true that these bees will usually choose adjoining or adjacent nest sites to other red mason bees, or species of solitary bee, they will often nest close together in neighbouring walls, in bee bricks, cardboard tubes, bamboo, or plant stems.